learn-co-curriculum/dsc-data-viz-cumulative-lab/README.md

 ))
 ```

-    The most frequent word in Macbeth is 'the', which appears 647 times
+    The most frequent word in Macbeth is 'the', which appears 823 times
-    The least frequent word in Macbeth is 'finis', which appears 1 times
+    The least frequent word in Macbeth is 'hear', which appears 1 times

 ## Visualizations